Clemapfel/mousetrap/docs/04_widgets.md

 ## CheckButton

 \{CheckButton} is almost identical to `ToggleButton` in function -  but not appearance. `CheckButton` is an empty box in which a checkmark appears when it is toggled.
-Just like before, we query whether it is pressed by calling `CheckButton::get_active`.
+Just like before, we query whether it is pressed by calling `CheckButton::get_is_active`.

 \signals
 \signal_activate{CheckButton}